metal-stack/metal-roles/partition/roles/ztp/README.md

 For more information on the `ztp.json` format refer to the [documentation](https://github.com/sonic-net/SONiC/blob/master/doc/ztp/ztp.md).

-### Noteworthy

-With a `ztp.json` file it is possible to provision a SONiC switch entirely via ZTP without using the `sonic` role.
-To achieve this, some of the variables from the `sonic` role are reused in this role.
-They are needed to render the templates for the `/etc/resolv.conf` and the `/etc/sonic/iptables.json`.
 Note that each switch that uses the `ztp.json` file needs an individual `config_db.json`, that it can download at `http://{{ ztp_listen_address }}:{{ ztp_port }}/<hostname>_config_db.json`.
 For example, if the switch's hostname is `r01leaf02`, there should be a file called `r01leaf02_config_db.json` located in `{{ ztp_host_dir_path }}/config/`.
 The configs can be added to the `ztp_additional_files` variable, e.g.